kibertoad/layered-loader/README.md

 This library has three main goals:

-1. Provide transparent, highly flexible caching mechanism for data retrieval operations;
+1. Provide transparent, high performance, flexible caching mechanism for data retrieval operations;
 2. Enable fallback mechanism for retrieving data when alternate sources exist;
 3. Prevent redundant data retrieval in high-load systems.

 ## Basic concepts

+###

 There are four entity types used by `layered-loader`:

-1. **LoadingOperation** - defined procedure of retrieving data from one or more data sources, using a single key.
-LoadingOperation is composed of Loaders and Caches.
+1. **Loader** - defined procedure of retrieving data from one or more data sources, using a single key.
+Loader is composed of Loaders and Caches.
 2. **InMemoryCache** - data source, capable of both storing and retrieving data for a given key synchronously.
 3. **AsyncCache** - data source, capable of both storing and retrieving data for a given key asynchronously.
 4. **Loader** - data source, capable of retrieving data for a given key asynchronously.

-- `layered-loader` will try loading the data from the data source defined for the LoadingOperation, in the following order: InMemory, AsyncCache, Loaders.
+- `layered-loader` will try loading the data from the data source defined for the Loader, in the following order: InMemory, AsyncCache, Loaders.
 In case `undefined` value is the result of retrieval, next data source in sequence will be used, until there is either a value, or there are no more sources available;
 - `null` is considered to be a value, and if the data source returns it, subsequent data source will not be queried for data;
 - If non-last data source throws an error, it is handled using configured ErrorHandler.
-If the last data source throws an error, and there are no remaining fallback data sources, an error will be thrown by the LoadingOperation.
+If the last data source throws an error, and there are no remaining fallback data sources, an error will be thrown by the Loader.
 - If there are any caches (InMemory or AsyncCache) preceding the data source that returned a value, all of them will be updated with that value;
 - If there is an ongoing retrieval operation for the given key, promise for that retrieval will be reused and returned as a result of `loadingOperation.get`, instead of starting a new retrieval.
 - You can use just the memory cache, just the asynchronous one, neither, or both.
 Unconfigured layer will be simply skipped for all operations (both storage and retrieval).